dmfow/CheatSheets/Python Django.md

     path("accounts/", include("django.contrib.auth.urls")),  # new
 ]

+# B. If needed (depending on the setup).
+Add to settings.py.
+Change localhost you your hostname or IP address if needed
+ALLOWED_HOSTS = ['localhost']

-# B. at the linux promt $ (in the projects root directory - same as where manage.py reside)
+# C. at the linux promt $ (in the projects root directory - same as where manage.py reside)
 mkdir templates
 mkdir templates/registration

-# C. edit/create: templates/registration/login.html
+# D. edit/create: templates/registration/login.html
 <!-- templates/registration/login.html -->
 <h2>Log In</h2>
 <form method="post">